chordstrategy/www/README.md

-# Chord Strategy - Product Site
+# www - Chord Strategy - Product Site

 - AuthN : Authentication: Proof someone is who they say they _are_.
   - Provides _identity_